ZUXTUO/UnityUICompatibilityTool/README.md

 5.Convert all prefabs in the scene into instances.<br>
 6.Open the project with an older version of Unity and attempt to convert the project.
 After the conversion is complete, check the UI for any issues.<br>

-# Additional:

-GameButton.cs is a new button tool that supports single-click, double-click, and long-press functionalities.
-If you do not require this feature, you can delete it.<br>

 ## CN

 # Unity UI 低版本兼容工具 (高版本转2018.3)